subugoe/typo3-pazpar2/README.markdown

 	* `pazpar2Path` [/pazpar2/search.pz2]: absolute path to pazpar2 service on the web server
 * Search form:
 	* `showSearchForm` [1]: if 1, the search form is shown in the pazpar2 plug-in; turning off the search form still provides the pazpar2 search and result display capabilities which you may want to trigger from your own component
-	* `triggeredByNKWGOK` [0]: if 1, search will be triggered by selections from subject hierarchies displayed by the nkwgok extension (presumably useful for SUB Göttingen setup only)
+	* `autcompleteURLs` []: an array with keys: field names (e.g. all, title, person) and values: URLs to which the search term can be appended to create a query for an autocompletion list.
+	* `autocompleteSetupFunction` []: name of a JavaScript `function (URL, fieldName) that is run when setting up the autocomplete feature.
+Returns an object for configuring [jQuery UI’s autocomplete widget](http://api.jqueryui.com/autocomplete/).
+Functions `autocompleteSetupArray` for sources that return JSON arrays and `autocompleteSolrSpellcheck` for querying a Solr spellcheck component are predefined.
 	* `allowExtendedSearch` [1]: if 1, the link to show the extended search form is displayed
 	* `fulltextSearch` [0]: configure checkbox to do full text search in the extended search form; 0 -> not shown, 1 -> labelled for full text search, 2 -> labelled for table of contents search
 	* `journalTitleOnlySearch` [0]: if 1, the checkbox to search journal titles only is displayed in the extended search form
 	* `dateSearch` [1]: if 1, the date field is displayed in the extended search form
 	* `useSortMenu` [0]: if 1 a HTML select element letting the user pick the sort order is included in the search form
 	* `sortOrder` [{1.fieldName = date \n 1.direction = descending}]: the sort order to use; the array may have additional entries to determine the sort order in the case of equality of the precedeing criteria; The fieldNames must be set up in the pazpar2 service’s metadata configuration.
-More complex example: {1.fieldName = date \n 1.direction = descending\n 2.fieldName = author \n 2.direction = ascending \n 3.fieldName = title \n 3.direction = ascending \n 4.fieldname = title-number-section \n 4.direction = ascending}
+More complex example: {1.fieldName = date \n 1.direction = descending\n 2.fieldName = author \n 2.direction = ascending \n 3.fieldName = title \n 3.direction = ascending \n 4.fieldname = title-number-section \n` 4.direction = ascending}
+	* `triggeredByNKWGOK` [0]: if 1, search will be triggered by selections from subject hierarchies displayed by the nkwgok extension (presumably useful for SUB Göttingen setup only)
 	* Override localisations: Using `plugin.tx_pazpar2._LOCAL_LANG.[en|de]`, the strings used in the search form can be overridden; Please refer to the file Resources/Private/Language/locallang.xml for a list of strings in use
 * Results display:
 	* `useMaps` [1]: if 1, enables the display of Google Maps with markers for areas covered by the record displayed